purescript/trypurescript/README.md

 ## Configuration

-The application takes three arguments on the command line:
+The application takes the following arguments on the command line:

-- externs path
-- externs config file
 - port number

-### Externs Path

-This directory should contain externs files for all modules which should be precompiled on startup.
-The name of each file in the directory should be `Module.Name.json`.

-### Externs Config File

-An example file is provided in `conf/core.conf`.
-A config file consists of a list of module names, one per line, topologically sorted by module dependencies and including all trasitive dependencies.
-The easist way to create this file is to copy the output of `psc` after a fresh compile.
+- a list of input source files

 ### Example

-    dist/build/trypurescript/trypurescript externs/ conf/core.conf 8081
+    dist/build/trypurescript/trypurescript 8081 'bower_components/purescript-*/src/**/*.purs'